coenm/RepoM/docs/mdsource/repom.generated.source.md

 ## pin-repository@1

 Action to pin (or unpin) the current repository.
-Pinning is not persistant and all pinned repositories will be cleared when RepoM exits.
+Pinning is not persistent and all pinned repositories will be cleared when RepoM exits.
 Pinning a repository allowed custom filtering, ordering and searching.

 Properties: